Henry Arthur Blake: Governor of Hong Kong

-On 25 November 1898, Blake was appointed Governor of Hong Kong, a position he held until November 1903.
+On 25 November 1898, Blake was appointed governor of Hong Kong, a position he held until November 1903.
 Five months before he arrived in Hong Kong, the British government negotiated an agreement with the Qing government which leased the New Territories to British Hong Kong for 99 years.
 During his tenure, Blake sent in colonial administrators to the New Territories to assert control over the local punti clans.

-The clans resisted the British takeover of the New Territories, resulting in the outbreak of the Six-Day War; a largely Indian force under the command of British Army officer William Gascoigne managed to defeat the punti clans, with Blake adopting an amiable co-operation policy to prevent further trouble and allowed them to retain traditional laws and customs in regards to land inheritance, land usage and marriage.
+The clans resisted the British takeover of the New Territories, resulting in the outbreak of the Six-Day War; British forces under William Gascoigne defeated the punti clans, although Blake adopting an amiable co-operation policy to prevent further unrest and allowed the clans to retain their traditional laws and customs in regards to land inheritance, land usage and marriage.

 Blake left Hong Kong immediately after he attended the laying of the foundation stone of the Supreme Court building (Legislative Council of Hong Kong from 1985 to 2011) on 12 November 1903.